APSUCyberClub/Raspberry-Pi-Workshop-2024/Waveshare/Pwnagotchi Build via Linux or MacOS.md

         - `ui.display.color = "auto"`
         - `ui.display.color = "white"`
 4. Make directory `/etc/pwnagotchi/custom-plugins` for custom plugins to add to that directory later.
-    - Enter the command: `sudo touch etc/pwnagotchi/custom-plugins`
+    - Enter the command: `sudo touch /etc/pwnagotchi/custom-plugins`
-    - Enter the command: `sudo nano /etc/pwnagotchi/custom-plugins`
+    - Enter the command if you want to edit or add plugins: `sudo nano /etc/pwnagotchi/custom-plugins`
 5. Enter the command: `sudo reboot now`
 6. SSH back into it to change/adjust anything